2022 PTA Rules

 - Points: Each paid registered team receives 100 points at each event.
 Points start at 400 for 1st place and descend 1 point for each place dropped.
 Each team receives fish weight as points.
 Points earned remain with the team for TOY points and championship eligibility during the season.

-- TOY Award “Team of Year: The most points accumulated over a team’s regular season tournaments and the Championship will determine the “TOY Award”.
+- TOY Award “Team of Year: $1,000 ($500 Cash/$500 Scholarships): The most points accumulated over a team’s regular season tournaments and the Championship will determine the “TOY Award”.

 - Championship Qualifications: from qualifying events in your Division you must finish in the top (40%) of the field in points, to qualify for the Championship.
-The Youth Angler/Boater membership covers all divisions and teams may fish all divisions if they choose.
-If team fishes both divisions and qualifies for the Championship in both divisions., the team may fish both division championships.
 All final decisions will be made by Tournament Director.

 - Quality Assurance Testing: By his/her signature on entry form and/or participation in the PTA tournaments, Youth Anglers or Boat Captains agree to any quality assurance test if required by the Tournament Director.
 They may include all or part of the following: CVSA, Polygraph, Urinalysis, or Blood test.
 Refusal of any angler or boater to submit to the test will result in the loss of winnings, immediate disqualification, plus subsequent disqualification from future tournaments.